 Sure, you want to see sights, too, but thinking of travel in terms of productivity or achievement is like thinking about business in terms of hugs and bunnies.
 Unless you’re actually dying, bucket lists are the travel equivalent of knowing the price of everything and the value of nothing.
 What good is it having seen every café along Dizengoff, the Bat Hatfutsot, the Eretz, the Bialik, Ruben, Herliya, and all the best Bauhaus in Tel Aviv if all you’re enjoying is the fact of having seen them?

 I travel quite a bit for work, and often need to jump from one thing to the next.
 But the things I remember, the things that lodge in my heart and float back to me in sofa moments of reverie, are the things I spent time with.
-Not the Great Wall of China, but the pet shop in Shanghai where I stopped and listened to a group of men debating the relative merits of crickets one of them was in the market for.
-I remember actually getting the hang of what the men were discussing despite not knowing any Mandarin.
+Not the Great Wall of China, but the pet shop in Shanghai where I stopped and listened to a group of men debating the relative merits of crickets.
+I remember actually getting the hang of what they were discussing despite not knowing Mandarin.
 And it was there I learned that cricket-fighting is a thing in China, and a good cricket can go for big bucks.
-I perused the bamboo cricket cages, delicate octahedrons for the crickets to rest and be admired between contests.
-I hadn’t been meaning to visit a pet shop.
-I was just wandering down some streets, away from the cool centre with its Bund and those little alleys with their even littler cafes, and stopped in.
+I perused the bamboo cricket cages, delicate octahedrons for them to rest in between contests.
+I hadn’t been meaning to visit a pet shop that day.
+I was just wandering down some streets and let my curiosity lead the way.

 I remember, too, sitting on a bench in Phoenix Park, drinking one of those tiny plastic jugs of milk you get from the corner stores, reading, looking up at the chestnut trees, reading some more, watching the park strollers stroll, nodding occasionally at another park-sitter across the way.
 I lived in Dublin for a year, and have been back many times since, and that’s still one of my brightest experiences.